hlb8122/mempool-sync-gadget/README.md

 * All communication is asynchronous, however blocking does occur due to the mutex locking around the gadgets mempool.
 * The `minisketch-rs` library seems to try build using a Linux only header file.
-* If a gadget receives a transaction from another gadget, sends it to the mempool just after the same transaction arrives at the node `missing inputs` error will be thrown and handled gracefully.
+* If a gadget receives a transaction from another gadget, sends it to the mempool just after the same transaction arrives at the node `Rpc(Object({"code": Number(-25), "message": String("Missing inputs")}))` error will be thrown and handled gracefully.